-Whether you are in training, volunteering or fully certified, any person who is a member of the Living Well, Dying Well network and End of Life Doula UK agrees to adhere to the following code of practice:
+Whether you are in training, volunteering or supporting individuals as a Doula, any person who is a member of the Living Well, Dying Well network and End of Life Doula UK agrees to adhere to the following code of practice:

 You are accountable for your own practice in whatever environment you choose to work.
 In all circumstances the wishes and welfare of the client/family/those close to the person must be of primary importance.

 You will represent your learning and experience truthfully and will not mislead other Doulas, clients, or other health professionals (i.e., websites, leaflets, emails interviews, etc.) as to your level of Doula learning or experience.

 You are honest, demonstrating integrity and respect always, towards all those who you encounter during your work.
 This includes but is not limited to clients, friends/family/those close to the client, colleagues, informal and formal Carers, other health and social care professionals.